radeonxray/UFO-Exam/README.md

 Once we got more comfortable working with typing standards we were familiar with from other programming languages, but now in a JavaScript-project, a lot of the initial complaints and headaches began to subside.

 Yes, because of _type-checking_, it does take more work and code than just plain JavaScript, as well as the checks at compile time.
-But as we've hopefully shown throughout this blog, the benefits of minimizing mistakes, less time spent debugging and finding errors was a great tradeoff.
+But as we've hopefully shown throughout this blog, the benefits of minimizing mistakes, less time spent debugging and finding errors, was a great tradeoff.

 As seen in a couple of examples however, we admit that we did not follow the standards perfect during the project, since we've used the "_any_"-keyword and the "_//@ts-ignore_"-command.
 We hope that, as more and more modules roll out support for TypeScript, we will be able to go back and apply the correct use of TypeScript and _static typing_ in the instances where we cut corners in order for development to progress.